WedrownyElite/MoodFlow/readme.md

 ## 📊 Data & Privacy

-- **Local Storage**: All data stored locally on device using SharedPreferences
+- **Local Storage**: Data stored locally on device using SharedPreferences
-- **No Cloud Sync**: Your mood data never leaves your device
+- **Cloud Sync**: Your data can be saved through the iCloud and Google Cloud
 - **No Analytics**: No user tracking or data collection
-- **Export/Import**: Manual backup through device storage access
+- **Export/Import**: Manual backup through device storage access available

 ## 🤝 Contributing